zencircle/dcos-kafka-service/README.md

         }

 This JSON array contains a list of valid brokers that the client can use to connect to the Kafka cluster.
 For availability reasons, it is best to specify multiple brokers in configuration of the client.
+Use the VIP to address any one of the Kafka brokers in the cluster.

 ## Configuring the Kafka Client Library